 Julie graduated from the University of Toronto in 1998 with a Master of Health Science in Speech-Language Pathology.
-Julie has worked in private practice and acute-care hospitals for over 20 years.
+Julie has worked in private practice and acute-care hospitals for over 25 years.
 In addition to her clinical work, Julie has been a lecturer at the University of Ottawa (Speech-Language Pathology) and a Board Member with the Ontario Association of Speech-Language Pathologists and Audiologists.
 She focuses her practice on working with children and adults who have voice & swallowing disorders and those who have neurodegenerative diseases.
-Julie is a member of the Ontario Association of Speech-Language Pathologists and Audiologists (OSLA).
+Julie is a member of the Speech-Language & Audiology Canada (SAC).
 She is also a registered Individual Authorizer through the Assistive Devices Program (ADP).

 She has received additional training in the following areas: